Structure Unbiased Adversarial Model for Medical Image Segmentation

-Fig. \ref{fig:OCT_trans} shows some sample results for visual comparison.
+Fig.~\ref{fig:OCT_trans} shows some sample results for visual comparison.
 As can be observed, Cycle-GAN indiscriminately transfers both intensity distribution and structure, resulting in a SINA-shaped segmentation input and prediction.
 Since the prediction is in a different domain than the input, we cannot forcibly apply SINA-to-ATLANTIS of Cycle-GAN and there is no displacement information as we obtained in our method.
 Therefore, the raw SINA-shaped prediction shows very low performance.
-This phenomena is more obvious on MUNIT and $\text{StarGAN v2}$ which transfer the structure even better.
-Respectively, our method achieves a gain of 0.251 on $mIoU$ and 0.189 on $Dice$ compared to Cycle-GAN, and a gain of 0.425 on $mIoU$ and 0.391 on $Dice$ compared to MUNIT.
-DualGAN does not achieve desired segmentation performance because of two reasons.
+This phenomenon is more obvious on MUNIT and $\text{StarGAN v2}$ which transfer the structure even more effectively.
+Respectively, our method achieves a gain of 0.251 on $mIoU$ and 0.189 on $Dice$ compared to Cycle-GAN, and a gain of 0.525 on $mIoU$ and 0.391 on $Dice$ compared to MUNIT.
+Similarly to the NAGAN, SCCGAN has the ability to preserve structures through a structure consistency constraint based on squared-loss Mutual Information.
+There are two reasons why DualGAN does not achieve desired segmentation performance.
 Firstly, they cannot differentiate the difference between structure and intensity distribution.
-Secondly, they suffer from the domain gap in shape which we tackled by the deformation in the proposed method.
+Secondly, they suffer from the domain gap in shape which we tackled using the spatial transformation block.